-In this dairy free version of Swedish meatballs, I use cashew cream mixed with chicken stock as the based for the creamy gravy.
+In this dairy free version of Turkey Swedish meatballs, I use cashew cream mixed with chicken stock as the based for the creamy gravy.
 Often, cashew cream is associated with vegan or vegetarian cooking, but I find that it is a great dairy free alternative for anyone.
 Not only is it dairy free but compared to dairy cream, cashew cream it is arguably nutritionally superior.

-While it is still high in calories and fat like dairy cream, cashews are full of healthy fats.
+While it is still high in calories and fat, cashews are full of healthy fats.
 76% of the fat from cashews are a combination of monounsaturated and polyunsaturated fats (the good stuff).
 On the other hand, the fat in cream is comprised of 62% saturated fat (the not so good stuff).
 Cashews also contain tons of protein and fiber.
 1 cup of cashews contains 24g of protein and 4.3 g fiber while cream contains 0g of fiber and only 4.9 g protein per 1 cup.

 - 1 lb ground turkey